 All arrows on the path from actions that create or modify the item, to actions that use or delete the item, are displayed in red.

-In an Amber the precedence view shows all possible preceding activities of a certain action according to the model.
+In an Amber model, the precedence view shows all possible preceding activities of a certain action according to the model.

 To create a precedence view: